quru/qis/doc/api_help.md

 * `DELETE`

 ### Query parameters
-* None for `GET` by ID
 * For `GET` by path:
   * `path` - Mandatory, text - the path of a disk folder to retrieve.
+* For `GET` by path or by ID:
+  * `status` - Optional, integer - A filter for whether to return present and/or deleted sub-folders, default `1`, with possible values:
+    * `-1` or `any` - return both present and deleted sub-folders
+    * `0` - return only deleted sub-folders
+    * `1` - return only present sub-folders (default)

 ### POST and PUT data fields
 * `path` - Mandatory, text - the new path for the disk folder.
 If the parent part of the folder path changes, the folder will be moved.
 If only the folder's own name changes, the folder will be renamed.

 ### Permissions required
 * Either file administration permission or